-If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.5 (minimum 6 in each skill) or TOEFL 577/233/90 (Paper/Computer/Internet).
+If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.5 (minimum 6 in each skill).

-The programme is designed to change the way you think.
-You are expected to make a significant difference to your clinical environment from the very beginning of the programme.
-Ideas and methods from other academic disciplines are applied to your own fields of expertise.
+The programme is designed to challenge and change the way you think.
+Throughout the programme, your endeavours focus on your own field of practice.
+You can expect to make a significant difference to your clinical environment right from the very start.

 The programme can be studied over three years full-time or, more commonly, over four and eight years on a part-time basis.
 It consists of three taught modules, an expert practice module and an empirical thesis.
 Taught components are clustered into two three-day sessions over the first three semesters.